hashicorp/terraform-website/content/source/docs/cloud/registry/publish.html.md

 ## Publishing a New Module

-You need [owners team](/docs/cloud/users-teams-organizations/permissions.html#organization-owners) permissions to publish private modules to the private module registry.
+You need [owners team](/docs/cloud/users-teams-organizations/permissions.html#organization-owners) permissions to publish private modules to the private registry.
 You can publish modules through the UI as shown below or with the [Registry Modules API](../api/modules.html).
 The API also supports publishing modules without a VCS repo as the source, which is not possible via the UI.

 To publish a new module: